Cybersecurity

 New and Continued Threats

-New and improved tactics, techniques, and procedures (TTPs) emerged in 2022, and some old methodologies were refined.
-Warnings and intelligence bulletins from entities like the Multi-State Information Sharing and Analysis Center (MS-ISAC), the Cybersecurity and Infrastructure Security Agency (CISA), and other federal partners continue to keep alert levels raised.
-There have been attempted infiltrations of government agencies’ systems by hostile nation-state actors as well as sympathetic hacktivists to create chaos and confusion.
-The latter was evidenced most recently by pro-Russian hacktivists in protest of western support for the Ukrainian homeland defense efforts.
-These protests took the form of massive distributed denial-of-service (DDoS) campaigns targeting state government websites nationwide, airport websites (to include Atlanta’s Hartsfield-Jackson airport), and private financial sector websites.
+Cyber adversaries employed new tactics, techniques, and procedures (TTP) in 2023 while also making use of improved versions of some older methodologies.
+The GTA Office of Information Security (OIS) distributes warnings and intelligence bulletins from organizations such as the Multi-state Information Sharing and Analysis Center (MS-ISAC), Cybersecurity and Infrastructure Security Agency (CISA), InfraGard, and other partners to keep alert levels raised.
+There have been attempted infiltrations of government agencies' systems by hostile nation-state actors as well as sympathetic hacktivists to create chaos and confusion.
+The latter was evidenced most recently by pro-Palestinian hacktivists in protest of western support for Israeli defense efforts.
+These protests included massive, distributed denial-of-service (DDoS) campaigns targeting state government websites nationwide.
+As most prominently demonstrated in the war between Russia and Ukraine, it has become common for both ideologically motivated hackers and cybercriminals to remotely join the chaos on either side of an escalating conflict by attacking government systems or other institutions.

 Incident Reporting

-As of November 2022, 19 incidents were reported to state authorities as required by HB 156 (2021).
-The first incident was reported on August 4, 2021.
-Most of these were ransomware events (nine of the 19) and the remaining events varied among data exfiltration, phishing, and account compromise.
-While this is alarming, from a statewide perspective, these events only scratch the surface of what are most likely unreported security incidents across the county and local government space.
+Between January and September 2023, a total of 36 incidents were reported to state authorities as required by HB 156.
+The events included ransomware, data exfiltration, phishing, and account compromise.
+While the events are alarming, from a statewide perspective, they only scratch the surface of what are likely unreported security incidents across the county and local government space.

 New Managed Security Service Provider

-In response to the increase in threat activity, GTA has taken several steps to increase the resilience of state networks and systems.
-In October 2022, GTA selected Raytheon Space and Intelligence to provide managed security services for the state.
-These services include incident response, threat hunting, and cybersecurity training support to name a few.
-GTA OIS has begun expansive restructuring to be able to provide more services and cybersecurity products for not only state agencies but also local governments.
+Increasing the resilience of state networks and systems remains a top priority for GTA as threat activity intensifies.
+In March 2023, GTA transitioned provision of managed security services to Raytheon Space and Intelligence.
+These services included incident response, threat hunting, and cybersecurity training support to name a few.
+GTA OIS has positioned itself to be able to provide more services and cybersecurity products for not only state agencies but also local governments.
 GTA provides a much better price than local or other non-enterprise state agencies could procure themselves.

 Cyber Dawg

-In September 2022, GTA OIS led its fourth annual Cyber Dawg event.
-This cybersecurity training exercise featured a live-fire format at the Georgia Cyber Center in Augusta.
-Security professionals from 12 state agencies defended against mock cyber-attacks in a controlled environment, building skills and experience they could take back to their organizations.
+In September 2023, GTA OIS led its fifth annual Cyber Dawg event.
+The five-day cybersecurity exercise at the Georgia Cyber Center in Augusta featured a military-styled training strategy and "live-fire" scenarios.
+Information security professionals from 12 state agencies defended against mock cyber-attacks in a controlled environment, building skills and experience they could take back to their organizations.

 Federal Cyber Grant Program